jericdata-analyst/Arellano-University-Research-Portal/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by the following department:

 - Arellano University Researcher and Publications Department